OpenBB-finance/OpenBB/website/content/sdk/reference/stocks/gov/toplobbying.md

 ---
 title: toplobbying
-description: This page provides details on the 'toplobbying' functionality of the OpenBBTerminal software, including the Quiverquant model and view.
+description: "This page provides details on the 'toplobbying' functionality of the" OpenBBTerminal software, including the Quiverquant model and view.
 The page offers a guide on how to present top lobbying tickers based on total money spent and guides on retrieving corporate lobbying details using Python.